The world has always been divided over artificial intelligence (AI).

 Her passing the Turing test is one of the most groundbreaking chatbot facts of all time.
-It provided other technologists the blueprint for the development of chatbots with realistic conversational talents.
+It provided other technologists with the blueprint for chatbot developments with realistic conversational talents.

 2. 1972 saw the creation of PARRY, a program that mimicked a person with schizophrenia.

 Many of today’s developers are more concerned about the latest statistics on chatbot marketing.
 However, Stanford University psychiatrist Kenneth Colby was exempted.

 Spearheading the construction of PARRY, Colby was more interested in advancing our understanding of mental illnesses through computers.